HEA2 (PP) - Delivering the best outcomes for children, young people and families

 This policy is part of the Plymouth Plan which was approved by Plymouth City Council Full councillors on 27/02/2017.

-- Ensuring the best possible start in life for all children by increasing the focus on the first 1001 critical days from conception, ensuring that the best maternity services, parenting programmes, childcare and early year's education are in place.
+- Ensuring the best possible start in life for all children by increasing the focus on the first 1001 critical days from conception, enabling and supporting parents and carers, and ensuring that the best maternity services, parenting programmes, childcare and early year's education are in place.

-- Providing high quality, accessible childcare and helping children become ready for school and enabling parents to work, by ensuring child care and after-school/holiday provision is safe and flexible.
+- Providing high quality, accessible childcare enabling parents to work, by ensuring child care and after-school/holiday provision is safe and flexible.

-- Providing children and young people with the best and most appropriate learning and vocational educational opportunities and experiences that inspire them to learn and develop skills for future employment and life.
+- Supporting child development in the early years and providing children and young people with the best and most appropriate learning and vocational educational opportunities and experiences that inspire them to learn and develop skills for future employment and life.

-- Ensuring that there are sufficient, high quality schools which aspire to achieve not just better education provision but also support wider community cohesion in the area.
+- Ensuring that there are sufficient, high quality schools which aspire to achieve not just better education provision but also support wider community capacity in the area.

-- Ensuring that early intervention, help and prevention meets the needs of children, young people and their families who are 'vulnerable' to poor life outcomes.
+- Ensuring that early intervention, help and prevention meets the needs of children, young people and their families who are ‘vulnerable’ to poor life outcomes and supports them to achieve their potential.

-- Ensuring that parents most at risk of poverty are supported in gaining better qualifications, sustainable employment and have access to mental health services which will improve learning outcomes for their children.
+- Ensuring that parents most at risk of poverty are supported in gaining better qualifications, sustainable employment and have access to support for mental health and wellbeing which will improve learning outcomes for their children.

-- Ensuring that integrated assessment and outcome-based care planning are carried out for children with additional needs, including social, emotional, learning disabilities or mental health problems, to include the voice of the child and of the parent.
+- Ensuring that integrated assessment and outcome-based care planning for children with special educational needs and disabilities and additional needs, including social, emotional, mental health and speech, language and communication problems, are built upon the voice of the child and family.

 - Ensuring that all children, young people and their families have access and the opportunity to participate in physical activity and the cultural life of the city.